emacsmirror/tbindent/README.rst

 change the tab-width and the value of the indentation control variable to change the visual rendering of indentation to be narrower or wider.

+The tbindent code includes a look-up table mapping major mode to the indentation control variable(s) that mode uses.
+You can add more mappings or even write mappings that override the built-in ones.

 Activation/deactivation:

 - When turning **tbindent-mode** on: